-- 9.1 A Research Student may apply for a leave of absence, where they declare that they are not undertaking any research activities for a period of time (i.e. a temporary withdrawal from studies). - 9.2 No single period of Leave of Absence will be granted for a period in excess of 12 months.
+- 9.1 A Research Student may apply for a leave of absence, where they declare that they are unfit to conduct their research for a period of time. - 9.2 No single period of Leave of Absence will be granted for a period in excess of 12 months.
 The total period of Leave of Absence allowable is 24 months.
-Students cannot take consecutive periods of Leave of Absence for longer than 12 months and must re-engage with their research studies for a minimum of 3 months after taking the maximum 12 months allowable.
-Any request for leave of absence shall be referred to the Dean of Research or nominee and reported to the University Research Awards Sub-committee and, as appropriate, the Professional Doctorate Progression and Award Board. - 9.3 Periods of leave undertaken due to statutory childcare (including maternity leave, paternity leave, shared parental leave and adoptive leave) will not be counted towards the maximum total period of 24 months, although the maximum registration period will be amended accordingly. - 9.4 Periods of leave undertaken due to statutory jury service will not be counted towards the maximum total period of 24 months, although the maximum registration period will be amended accordingly. - 9.5 Whilst on a leave of absence, a Student will have restricted access to University services and facilities, including their Supervisor in respect of their research work, but will be encouraged to keep in touch with their Supervisor for pastoral support - 9.6 A leave of absence will be granted in month-long blocks, and then added to the registration period. - 9.7 Leave of absence will not be granted retrospectively. - 9.8 Students on a Tier 4 visa taking Leave of absence will be required to return to their home country. - 9.9 Students in receipt of a studentship are not entitled to any bursary payments whilst on Leave of Absence. - 9.10 In very exceptional circumstances, a Director of Studies may ask for a student's maximum registration period to be extended in accordance with section 10.
+Students cannot take concurrent periods of Leave of Absence for longer than 12 months and must re-engage with their research studies for a minimum of 3 months after taking the maximum 12 months allowable.
+Any request for leave of absence shall be referred to the Dean of Research or nominee and reported to the University Research Awards Sub-committee and, as appropriate, the Professional Doctorate Progression and Award Board. - 9.3 Periods of leave undertaken due to statutory childcare (including maternity leave, paternity leave, shared parental leave and adoptive leave) will not be counted towards the maximum total period of 24 months, although the maximum registration period will be amended accordingly. - 9.4 Whilst on a leave of absence, a Student will not be entitled to use University facilities, nor have access to their Supervisor in respect of their research work, but will be encouraged to keep in touch with their Supervisor for pastoral support - 9.5 A leave of absence will be granted in month-long blocks, and the added to the registration period. - 9.6 Leave of absence will not be granted retrospectively. - 9.7 Students on a Tier 4 visa taking Leave of absence will be required to return to their home country. - 9.8 Students on Leave of absence are not entitled to any bursary payments whilst on Leave of Absence. - 9.9 In very exceptional circumstances, a Director of Studies may ask for a student's maximum registration period to be extended in accordance with section 10.